About Regional Roads Victoria

 What are our funding priorities?

-The Victorian Government’s two-year $425 million investment into rebuilding and resealing regional roads will see more smoother, stronger and safer roads delivered through the annual maintenance program.
+The Victorian Government invested $780 million in 2022-23 into rebuilding and resealing regional roads will see more smoother, stronger and safer roads delivered through the annual maintenance program.

 How we engage with you?

-We’re setting a new benchmark for community engagement with a focus on ‘closing the loop’ with the communities and industries we’re working with.
-Our dedicated call centre - 133 RRV (778) - is connecting with more Victorians than ever, and we’re being more proactive, open and transparent about our program of works (both planned and underway) via this website, media and social media.
+We set a benchmark for community engagement with a focus on ‘closing the loop’ with the communities and industries we’re working with.
+Our dedicated call centre - 133 778 - is connecting with more Victorians than ever, and we’re being more proactive, open and transparent about our program of works (both planned and underway) via this website, media and social media.